 Skills Record Sign off

-We are receiving many enquiries from candidates that are receiving training for their theory sections of the Stage 4 Care assessment via virtual means such as online training or video calls.
+We are receiving many enquiries from candidates that are receiving training for their theory sections of the Stage 4 Care and Management assessment via virtual means such as online training or video calls.
 This then makes it difficult for the relevant section in the skills record to be signed off as they are not meeting their coach on a face-to-face basis.

 Ride Safe Update for Candidates